khoadoan/khoadoan.github.io/_pages/research.md

 <span style='font-size:1.2em'>**Low-resource Machine Learning**</span>

+One of our lifelong passions is to catalyze equitable access to AI tools and approaches in low-resource and low-income communities, starting with the development of high-quality, culture-aware benchmarking systems, and ending with suitable solutions to adapt the existing ML models with satisfactory performance and efficient resource utilization. **This effort will help democratize knowledge in these communities, significantly improving the quality of life of their citizens.**

-Currently, a large part of our research focuses on solving various societal challenges with AI in Vietnam.
+Consequently, a large part of our research is now devoted to solving various societal challenges with AI in low-resource communities.
 We're working on problems such as low-resource NLP, low-resource remote-sensing predictive algorithms, cross-cultural language understanding, and visual question answering algorithms for medical domain.
 For more information, please visit the [Center for Envrionmental Intelligence](https://cei.vinuni.edu.vn/) (**CEI**, where Prof. Khoa D. Doan is currently the Environment Monitoring Lab Director) and [VinUni-Illinois Smart Health Center](https://smarthealth.vinuni.edu.vn/) (**VISHC**, where Prof. Khoa D. Doan is currently the Associate Director)

 **VinUni-Illinois Smart Health Center** (<a href="smarthealth.vinuni.edu.vn" id="VISHC">VISHC</a>) --  VISHC is open to collaborate with all researchers and research/industry institutions in Vietnam and around the world.
 VISHC aims to solve various healthcare related challenges with translational and innovative research.
 Led by Prof. [Minh Do](https://ece.illinois.edu/about/directory/faculty/minhdo) and Prof. [Helen Nguyen](https://cee.illinois.edu/directory/profile/thn) at UIUC, and Prof. [Khoa D Doan](https://vinuni.edu.vn/people/khoa-d-doan-phd/) at VinUni (*who leads MAIL-Research*), the VISHC's team comprises of world-renowned researchers and talented PhD/Master Students, Research Assistants and Postdocs.
 Please reach out via [email](mailto:khoa.dd@vinuni.edu.vn) for any collaboration opportunities.